 TThe St. Albans Historical Society, in St. Albans, West Virginia, welcomes you to its website.
 Please use the information and resources presented here to enhance your knowledge of the history of the St. Albans community.

-Purpose of the Society:
+Purpose of the Society...

-The St. Albans Historical Society was founded in 1972 initially to move and preserve the ca. 1846 log Morgan's Kitchen Museum which was in danger of being demolished.
-The Society has since expanded to promote an understanding of the history of St. Albans and to collect and preserve materials relating to the town's history, to encourage the education of children in this history and to make these materials available to the public.
+The St. Albans Historical Society was founded in 1972 initially to move and preserve the 1846 log Morgan's Kitchen Museum to St. Albans, which was in danger of being demolished in Putnam County.
+The Society has since helped to relocate the historic Chilton House the next year.
+They have expanded greatly to promote an understanding of the history of St. Albans and to collect and preserve materials relating to the town's history, as well as to encourage the education of children about the town's history and to make these materials available to the public.

 Over 100 vintage St. Albans Photos at: http://stalbanshistory.shutterfly.com